-Our PSE curriculum covers all areas of Safeguarding through each of the strands to a different degree, however some go into more detail.
-We are sensitive in our teaching and recognise that some more sensitive subjects need to taught at an age appropriate level, or at a small group or 1:1 level where a more urgent need arises.
+Our PSE curriculum covers all areas of Safeguarding through each of the strands to a different degree, however, some go into more detail.
+We are sensitive in our teaching and recognise that some more sensitive subjects need to be taught at an age-appropriate level, or at a small group or 1:1 level where a more urgent need arises.

 Practical safeguarding opportunities are planned into the curriculum.
 For example: